+Please know that your friend likely has a lot of anxiety about eating at your house.
 While you invited her and want to host her, she is likely feeling torn.
-On one hand she wants to go and be with you, feel amicable and normal again; on the other hand she is worried about putting you out, creating trouble for you, and of course, getting sick.
+On the one hand, she wants to be with you and feel amicable and gracious; on the other hand, she’s worried about being a burden and getting sick.

 (1) Decide On a Menu and Discuss It with Your Friend

-Easy gluten-free meals for someone new to cooking gluten-free include tacos, steaks and chicken, fish, rice bowls (think Chipotle), gluten-free lasagna and stir-frys.
+Easy gluten-free meals for someone new to cooking gluten-free include tacos, roasted chicken or fish, rice bowls (think Chipotle), gluten-free lasagna, and stir-fries.
+Great side dishes are vegetables, rice, baked or mashed potatoes, corn chips, guacamole, or hummus.
+You can search my gluten-free recipe index for ideas and inspiration.

-When I got to the party, I learned that she made me a lettuce and tomato salad.
-I didn’t communicate with her well and therefore I didn’t get something comparable.
-I wish I had brought my own pizza so I could have enjoyed pizza along with everyone else.
+When my friend told me she was serving pizza at her dinner party, I offered to bring my food.
+However, my friend insisted that she would make me something.
+When I got to the party, I learned she had made me a lettuce and tomato salad.
+I didn’t communicate with her well, so I didn’t get something comparable.
+I wish I had brought gluten-free pizza so I could have enjoyed pizza along with everyone else.

 (2) Clean Your Prep Station and Utensils